reinhartP/Senior-Project/README.md

         - A search counts as 100 requests
         - Getting the trending videos counts as 1 request, this is at most done once a day since it's stored in the database
     - need to store the youtube video id so we don't have to repeat searches
+- Pressing enter or add to queue button on the youtube page should clear the form
 - Improvements need to be made on link/unlink
     - There's no logic to check if a Google account already belongs to another local account
     - Unlinking should maybe remove the data belonging to the Google account(id, email, name)